 A classic raised barrier reef island, covered in impressive rainforest, outlined by fringing reef and sandy beach; flanked by the warm lagoon waters on one side, and the oceanic depths (6000ft/2000m) of "The Slot", a deep marine abyss, on the other.
 Uepi Island is approximately 2.5 km long and 300 metres wide, and the whole area, aside from the resort's cultivated tropical gardens, is covered with tropical rainforest interspersed with walking tracks.
 Uepi Resort is the only occupier of this remote island.

-After making it to the Top 10 dive resorts in the world in the Dive Magazine Dive travel awards in 2018, we are excited to announce that we have again made it to the Top 25 at the second last round of voting.
+After making it to the Top 10 dive resorts in the world in the Dive Magazine Dive travel awards in 2018 and the top 25 in 2019 & 2020, we are excited to announce that we are again in the running for the 2021 Dive Travel Awards.

-We are currently sitting in 20th position and would love to make into the top 10 again.
-If you've visited Uepi and loved us, please follow the link on the Top 25 image below and vote for us.
-Voting closes on the 30th of October, 2019.
+After the 1st month of voting we are currently sitting in top 25 and would love to make into the top 10 again.
+If you've visited Uepi and loved us, please follow the link below and vote for us.
+Voting closes on the 30th of October, 2021.
 Thanks to everyone that has already voted for us!